Welcome to today's edition of the Rush 24-7 podcast.

 It's like watching a train wreck in slow motion.

-There is no question that there's a shadow government somewhere, and it's got the cooperation of the drive-by media defeating the United States in the war in Iraq, the war on terror is clearly at the top of the agenda.
+There is no question that there's a shadow government somewhere and it's got the cooperation of the drive-by media defeating the United States in the war in Iraq, the war on terror, is clearly at the top of the agenda.

 When are you going to admit it?

-The New York Times has run two of them.
+And it just, despite all the stories coming out from drive-by media buddies, the New York Times has run two of them.

-Um I've got a story here from newsbusters, Jerry Kelly, the professional golfer.
+I've got a story here from newsbusters.

-They went over there and they talked to the soldiers and Jerry Kelly, and I, you know, I've I've never met Jerry Kelly, but I know a lot of guys in the PGA tour.
+And Jerry Kelly, and I've never met Jerry Kelly, but I know a lot of guys in the PGA tour.

 It's the nature of their business.

-Well, if we get out of there, it is gonna be the biggest mistake in the world.
+And even Jerry Kelly started to talk, well, if we get out of there, it is going to be the biggest mistake in the world.

 We're making progress.